Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 #.
 Press both buttons to view the **Secure Element** version.
 If it says **2.1.0**, you don’t have to update the firmware.
 If there’s a lower version number, you’ll have to update the firmware.

-For details on how to update the Ledger firmware, see `Ledger‘s guide <https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware>`_.
+For details on how to update the Ledger firmware, see `Ledger Nano S guide <https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware>`_ or `Ledger Nano S Plus guide <https://support.ledger.com/hc/en-us/articles/4445777839901-Update-Ledger-Nano-S-Plus-firmware?docs=true>`_.

-Once you have updated the firmware version, you can download the version of the Ledger app that is appropriate for your firmware at :ref:`Downloads <downloads>`.
+Once you have updated the firmware version, you can download the Ledger app at :ref:`Downloads <downloads>`.

 Follow the instructions below to update your app: